Justification and Sanctification

 Now God could be "just, and the justifier of him which believeth in Jesus."
 Rom.
 3:26.
 Now He could be merciful to the believing repentant sinner, and yet still the destroyer of him who believes not but continues in sin and unbelief.

 Let us now see how both justification and sanctification appear in the light of the cross.

-Jesus hanging on the cross is our justification.
+Jesus hanging on the cross is our justification and forgiveness.
 All this it took to secure our acceptance with God.
 And nothing less than this inestimable price does it require to maintain our right standing in God's sight.
 When we see something of what it took to fully satisfy the law for us, we will shrink from our foolish ideas about Him fully satisfying the demands of the law in us.
 Atonement was such an awesome and infinite thing that it could only be made outside of us, in Christ.
 It cannot be reduced to the dimensions of a finite, intra-human experience.

 In this light of the cross, we must reject all the distortions of sanctification.

 1. In sanctification, our state will never reach the standing we have in justification.

 2. Justification and forgiveness are the ultimate gift.
 There is nothing greater.
 In it God gives all.
 Sanctification must never be viewed as receiving something more or, worse still, something superior.
 The grace of justification is like the ocean.
 Sanctification is like the little shell holding some of the water which overwhelmingly surrounds it.

 3. Justification and forgiveness are not just an initiating step that is superseded by "the higher life" of sanctification.
 The justified forgiven sinner at the foot of the cross has reached the highest point to which a man can attain.